-Autographed copies of Rachel’s new book MY FLORAL AFFAIR
+Autographed copies of Rachel’s new book MY FLORAL AFFAIR are now available!

 Don’t miss these either!
 Shabby Chic, Rachel Ashwell The World of Shabby Chic, Rachel Ashwell’s Shabby Chic Treasure Hunting and Decorating Guide, and The Shabby Chic Home.